hylandtechoutreach/ucs/MoreHtml/RestaurantCodeAlong.md

 ## Setup
 Make sure to log into your Repl account before proceeding!

-1. Open and fork the [empty Repl project](https://replit.com/@HylandOutreach/EmptyWeb) to begin
+1. Open and remix the [Restaurant Website Repl project](https://replit.com/@HylandOutreach/RestaurantWebsiteStart) to begin
 1. In your new project, open up the **index.html** file
 1. Add the `html` tags (opening and closing)
 1. Add the `body` tags within the `html` tags